Hurricane Dorian strengthens as it moves toward Florida, Georgia

 "You never know with these hurricanes.
 It could be good, it could be bad.
 You just have to be prepared," she said.

-As of Friday morning, Dorian was centered about 260 miles (420 kilometers) east of the Bahamas, its winds blowing at 105 mph (165 kph) as it moved northwest at 12 mph (19 kph).
+As of 8 a.m.
+EDT Friday morning, Dorian was centered about 255 miles (410 kilometers) east-northeast of the southeastern Bahamas.
+Its maximum sustained winds had increased slightly to 110 mph (175 kph) and the storm was moving northwest at 12 mph (19 kph).
+Additional strengthening was forecast and the National Hurricane Center said Dorian was expected to become a major hurricane later in the day.

 The government of the Bahamas issued a hurricane watch for the northwestern Bahamas overnight.
 According to the advisory, a watch is usually issued 48 hours before tropical-storm-force winds are anticipated.

 It is expected to pick up steam as it pushes out into warm waters with favorable winds, the University of Miami's McNoldy said, adding: "Starting (Friday), it really has no obstacles left in its way."